danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/StreamSetApi.md

 # **getChannel**
-> getChannel(webId: string, categoryName?: string, includeInitialValues?: boolean, nameFilter?: string, searchFullHierarchy?: boolean, showExcluded?: boolean, showHidden?: boolean, templateName?: string, extraHttpRequestParams?: any)
+> getChannel(webId: string, categoryName?: string, heartbeatRate?: number, includeInitialValues?: boolean, nameFilter?: string, searchFullHierarchy?: boolean, showExcluded?: boolean, showHidden?: boolean, templateName?: string, webIdType?: string, extraHttpRequestParams?: any)

 Opens a channel that will send messages about any value changes for the attributes of an Element, Event Frame, or Attribute.